dittoeth/docs/docs/technical/ob.md

 ## Cancelling Spam Orders

 While re-using ids greatly reduces the chance of hitting the ~65,000 limit, there is always a risk of adversarial attack that attempts to prevent market operations.
 Specifically, attackers might try to spam the network with small orders.
-To mitigate this completely, the system allows for anybody to cancel the last order in a given orderbook via `cancelOrderFarFromOracle()`.
-The DAO can also call this function, to an even greater effect.
+To mitigate this, the DAO is allowed to cancel the last order in a given orderbook via `cancelOrderFarFromOracle()`.

-To prevent anybody from abusing this ability, there are heavy restrictions in place:
+To prevent abuse, there are heavy restrictions in place:

 1. This can only be called when the order id > 65,000.
 Rational market participants are expected to place orders that have reasonable likelihood to be matched, so it is unlikely that order ids ever reach this level.
 2. The DAO cannot cancel more than 1000 orders.
-3. Non-DAO users can only cancel the last order.

 Given the restrictions, it is unlikely that this function is ever called.
 However, its existence will effectively deter attackers from attempting to spam the network.
 Combined with the fact that each order requires a minimum ETH amount, it will be uneconomical for an attacker.